 Stigler's "Law of Eponymy" states that no discovery is named after its original discoverer; in keeping with that, I have developed Jason's "Law of Liaison", which states that, all things being equal, who you know is the only thing that matters.
 I know a great and amazing group of people.
 I know you know an amazing and great group of people.
 Please help this indigent campaign; give it the boost it so desperately needs.
 Reach out.
 Spread the word.
 Make a donation.
 Volunteer some time.
 Put up a sign.
 Arrange to meet with me.
 Set up an introduction to others.
 Share posts and Tweets.
 Or just "like" the page - anything done is more than I can do myself.
 You may be surprised who you know, and especially who they know.
 Everything you may do, however trivial it may feel in the moment, join the actions of others - the purest of democratic ideals - building a current that can, at the end, sweep this candidate to victory in November!

-Jason Lee Jones 17 days ago.
+Jason Lee Jones about 2 months ago.

 Acting and Interim Mayors

 One argument made to boot Acting Mayor London Breed in favor of a different interim mayor was that Breed would enjoy an incumbency advantage.
 However, the San Francisco Department of Elections as noted that Breed will appear on the June ballot as "Acting Mayor" given the date to change that has passed.
 A curious development, and thus I remain unsold this was needed.